judell/thali/BuildingAllOfOurCouchBaseDependencies.md

 To actually do a build:

-1. Follow the instructions in [Understanding Thali's Use Of Maven](UnderstandingThalisUseOfMaven)
+1. Follow the instructions in [[Understanding Thalis Use of Maven]]

 1. Open the Git bash shell, go to the root of each project (in the order listed above, order matters since they have dependencies on each other) and issue 'gradlew installAll'